Drug Evaluation Committee 2017-22 Clinical Laboratory Technicians' Concurrent Duties as Clinical Trial Drug Administration Assistants

 Question

-This question is about clinical technologists working as an investigational drug administration assistant.
+I have a question about clinical technologists working as an investigational drug administration assistant.

-I have read the GCP and there is no mention of limiting the work to pharmacists (except for dispensing and prescribing, of course), and there is no mention in the hospital SOP of limiting the work to pharmacists, so I would not have a problem with bringing in and returning investigational drugs.
+If I read the GCP, there is no mention of limiting the work to pharmacists (except for dispensing and prescribing, of course), and the hospital's SOP does not say that the work is limited to pharmacists, is there any problem in bringing in and returning investigational drugs?
 Is it correct to say that there is no problem with the pharmacist handling the delivery and return of investigational drugs?

 The definition and scope of duties of an assistant investigational drug manager are not specified in GCP.
 On the other hand, investigational drug administrators are to be appointed from pharmacists at the site (or physicians or dentists if they cannot be appointed) (GCP Article 39 Guidance 2).
 Therefore, we believe that an investigational new drug administration assistant who performs part of the duties to be performed by the investigational new drug administrator should be a pharmacist.